WebexSamples/webex-card-school/doc/running.md

 You may see some warnings and errors in the console window.
 In a production environment, this bot is configured to leverage a persistent data store which saves information about the bot's state across restarts, and is used to write metrics data on its usage.
 These errors and warnings are useful to the operational team monitoring the production instance of this application, but can be safely ignored when running locally for the purposes of understanding how this application works.

-To learn more about how this app uses persistent storage see [How this app works](./doc/overview.md)
+To learn more about how this app uses persistent storage see [How this app works](./overview.md)

 ## Using the bot

 Once the server is up and running Webex Teams users can add the bot to a teams space.
 When first added to a space, the bot should print out a help message, and post the Introduction lesson card.
 User's can then interact with the bot by clicking on the navigation buttons to move from lesson to lesson.

 Most interaction takes place via buttons and cards but the bot does support a few text commands:
-* *help* - will present this message again
+* *help* - will present a help message
 * *lesson X* - show card for a lesson, X is a digit: 0 - 15
 * *start over* - will bring up the first lesson

 Any other text input will re-render the current lesson card.
 Don't forget to at-mention the bot by name in a group space.

-Problems?
-Feel free to ask for help in the [Ask Buttons and Cards School](https://eurl.io/#SJiS9VKTH) Webex Teams space.

 ## Getting feedback in Webex Teams